 The course includes a clinical where the student integrates concepts from theory within a health care environment.
 Theory and clinical are designed to build on the students' professional experience and to prepare them for population-focused practice in community/ public health settings where they can meet the health needs of the community.
-The clinical is accomplished with 60 hours of clinical experience that is overseen by the instructor and developed and designed in collaboration with the student.
+The clinical is accomplished with 30 hours of clinical experience that is overseen by the instructor and developed and designed in collaboration with the student.
+It also includes a clinical project worth 25 hours as outlined within the course.

-N480 Management and Collaboration in Nursing Practice

-6 Credit Hours (5 Theory Hours, 1 Clinical Hour) Prerequisites: N393, N400, N431, N455, & N470.
-Corequisites: N426
+N473 Leadership and Collaboration in Nursing 6 Credit Hours (4 Theory Hours, 2 Clinical Hours) Prerequisites: N201, N301, N333, N373, N393P, & N456 community health.